 Then you just need to let those puppies dry.
 We put ours on some parchment paper and set them aside for several days before we painted.

-To help seal them, we did 1 coat of gloss modge podge over the whole bowl.
+To help seal them, we put 1 coat of gloss modge podge over the whole bowl.
 That has helped make them a little less fragile and prone to scuffs.

 So cute, right?
 They are *perfect* on your nightstand as a spot to put your rings and earrings.

-These make the perfect little gift for somebody.
-Pair one or a set of these with a little piece of jewelry, and you’ve got yourself the sweetest gift idea for your girlfriend/mom/sister/aunt/whoever.
-Or I could also see making a bunch as favors for a baby or bridal shower.
+And they make the sweetest handmade gift.
+Pair one or a set of these with a little piece of jewelry.
+Or make a bunch as favors for a baby or bridal shower.
 How cute would that be?!

-And now it’s time for some more DIY Christmas gift ideas from my Canadian blogging friends.
+Want more DIY Christmas gift ideas?
+My blogging gals got together to do this roundup.
 There is some ridiculously good inspiration in here, you guys.
 I’m always amazed at what these ladies get up to!

 From the top, they are: